cloudtoid/gateway-core/README.md

             "useXForwarded": true,
 ```

-It is also possible to not include any of these headers on proxy's outbound request by using `skipForwarded` as per below:
+It is also possible to omit these headers on outbound requests by using `skipForwarded`:

 ```json
 {